DataDog/documentation/content/en/monitors/guide/supress-alert-with-downtimes.md

 ## Overview

-Use Downtimes to eliminate unnecessary alerts during scheduled maintenance, testing or auto scaling events.
+Use Downtimes to eliminate unnecessary alerts during scheduled maintenance, testing, or auto-scaling events.
-Use the [Downtime API][1] to manage advanced maintenance schedules format or to dynamically mute monitors, for example when resizing cloud instances.
+Use the [Downtime API][1] to manage advanced maintenance schedules format, or to dynamically mute monitors, for example when resizing cloud instances.

 This guide describes how to configure downtimes for the following use cases: